Nexus-TYF/WBMatrix/README.md

 * **BasisMatrixMethod_test.c** Performance test for the generation of pairwise invertible matrices by Basis Matrix Method.<br>
 * **RGEMethod_test.c** Performance test for the generation of pairwise invertible matrices by [Reverse Gaussian Elimination Method](https://csce.ucmss.com/cr/books/2018/LFS/CSREA2018/MSV4017.pdf).<br>
 * **RLUDMethod_test.c** Performance test for the generation of pairwise invertible matrices by [Reverse LU Decomposition Method](https://csce.ucmss.com/cr/books/2018/LFS/CSREA2018/MSV4017.pdf).<br>
-* **BasisMatrixMethod_test.c** Performance test for the generation of pairwise invertible matrices by Randomly Generate and Verify Method.<br>
+* **WBGEMethod_test.c** Performance test for the generation of pairwise invertible matrices by Randomly Generate and Verify Method and Gaussian Elimination method.<br>
 * **WBMatrixMatOp_test.c** Performance test for the matrix operations in WBMatrix.<br>
 * **WBMatrixMethod_test.c** Performance test for the generation of pairwise invertible matrices by WBMatrix Method.<br>